ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-rotation-shim-controller.md

 | `bool` | true    |

 Description
-:   If false, the rotationShimController will use the last commanded velocity as the next iteration’s current velocity.
-When acceleration limits are set appropriately and the robot’s controllers are responsive, this can be a good assumption.
-If true, it will use odometry to estimate the robot’s current speed.
+:   If false, the rotationShimController will use the last commanded velocity as the next iteration's current velocity.
+When acceleration limits are set appropriately and the robot's controllers are responsive, this can be a good assumption.
+If true, it will use odometry to estimate the robot's current speed.
 In this case it is important that the source is high-rate and low-latency to account for control delay.

 ### **`use_path_orientations`**